New South Wales Mounted Police: History

 In 1837, Major James Winniett Nunn of the 80th Regiment became Commandant of the Mounted Police.
 Settlers from New South Wales at this time was spreading into regions that are now known as Port Phillip and the Liverpool Plains.
 Resistance by the Gamilaraay people to colonisation in the Liverpool Plains area prompted the colonial government of New South Wales to send a large force led by Nunn to suppress this opposition.
 In early 1838, Nunn conducted a two-month sweeping operation along the Gwydir and Namoi Rivers that culminated in the Waterloo Creek massacre, where his mounted troopers shot dead at least 50 Gamilaraay people.
 This operation coincided with numerous other massacres of Aboriginals in the area perpetrated by groups of European colonists, of which the Myall Creek massacre is the best known.
-An inquiry into Nunn's campaign exonerated him of any wrong doing and he continued to command the Mounted Police as they expanded their operations in the south of the colony.
+An inquiry into Nunn's campaign exonerated him of any wrongdoing and he continued to command the Mounted Police as they expanded their operations in the south of the colony.

-By the mid 1840s, the Mounted Police consisted of around 150 troopers in five divisions distributed among 35 stations ranging from Muswellbrook in the north, Portland Bay in the south and Wellington in the west.
+By the mid-1840s, the Mounted Police consisted of around 150 troopers in five divisions distributed among 35 stations ranging from Muswellbrook in the north, Portland Bay in the south and Wellington in the west.
 The much cheaper Border Police had by this time usurped most of the functions of the Mounted Police and the cost of maintaining the force was deemed too expensive for the colonial government to run.
 In 1850 its paramilitary function was ceased and the force took on the more civilian role that it has in the present day.
 The frontier duties of repressing Aboriginal resistance was largely taken on by the Native Police.